Kristii

 Kristii is an Austrian-born R&B-pop singer and songwriter.
-She first gained international notice when the 2016 Dave Matthias remix of her single "Recovery" peaked at number 8 on the Billboard's Dance Chart, where it remained in the top 10 for twelve weeks.
-Her collaborators include producers Scott Storch, Adonis Shropshire, Deekay, and Verse Simmonds, as well as performers performers Chris Brown, Rich the Kid and O.T.
+Her collaborators include producers Scott Storch, Adonis Shropshire, Deekay, Fabe Paperboy and Verse Simmonds, as well as performers Rich the Kid and O.T.
 Genasis.

 Early life and education

 Kristii was born and raised in Vienna, where she sang as a lead singer in a choire and studied classical opera, developing a three and half-octave lyrical soprano range.
 After graduating from the American International School in Vienna (AIS), she moved to London to study acting at the University of the Arts London.

 Career

-Kristii debut single "Recovery" was issued independently in 2016.
+Kristii debut single "Recovery" was released independently.
 Remixes by Dave Audé and Dave Matthias entered American dance radio, with the latter reaching No. 8 on the Billboard Dance chart.
 Her track "I Can't Live Without You" also charted at #42 on the Billboard Dance chart.

 2017-2018: Touring and Recovery EP

-During this period, Kristii had her first tour performances of her Billboard topping song "Recovery" on the West Coast of United States, as well as first collaborations with Scott Storch on track Saucy.
 Performances included LA Pride Festival (USA), Monrovia Music Festival, Avalon club, House of Blues, Viper Rooms and other places across USA and Israel.